jlyons210/summurai/README.md

 ![summurai banner](./summurai_banner.png)

 # summurai
+Have you ever wanted a tool to get the [tl;dr](https://www.merriam-webster.com/dictionary/TL%3BDR) of a long webpage or article?
+How about one better: the ability to discuss and ask questions about the content?

-Fetches and summarizes a webpage using OpenAI chat models.
+**summurai** fetches and summarizes a webpage using OpenAI chat models.
+Its interactive mode allows you to chat and ask questions regarding the fetched webpage.

 ## Contents
 - [Demo screenshots](#demo-screenshots)